cossacklabs/acra/README.md

 * You can connect to both **AcraProxy** and directly to database when you don't need encrypted reads/writes.
 However, increased performance might cost design elegance (which is sometimes perfectly fine, when it's conscious choice).

 Typical flow looks like this:
-- App writes some records using AcraWriter, generating AcraStruct with AcraServer public key, updates database.
+- App encrypts some records using AcraWriter, generating AcraStruct with AcraServer public key, updates database.
 - App sends SQL request through AcraProxy, which forwards it to AcraServer, AcraServer forwards it to database.
-- Upon receiving an answer, AcraServer tries to detect encrypted envelopes (AcraStructs), and, if succeeded, replacing them with plaintext answer, which then gets returned to AcraProxy over secure channel.
+- Upon receiving an answer, AcraServer tries to detect encrypted envelopes (AcraStructs), and, if succeeded, decrypts payload and replacing them with plaintext answer, which then gets returned to AcraProxy over secure channel.
 - AcraProxy then provides answer to application, as if no complex security instrumentation is ever present within the system.

 ## 4 steps to start